beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 ## Supplementary Methods

 ### 1. Data Sourcing and Deduplication
-The initial abstract corpus was generated by querying three major bibliographic databases: Web of Science (WoS), Scopus, and PubMed on **August 14, 2025**.
+The initial abstract corpus was generated by querying three major bibliographic databases: Web of Science (WoS), Scopus, and PubMed on August 14, 2025.

-**Final Search Query:** The search string was designed to capture fungal endophyte research broadly.
+Final Search Query: The search string was designed to capture fungal endophyte research broadly.
 The exact Boolean query used was:
 `TITLE-ABS-KEY(("fungal endophyte" OR "fungal endophytes" OR "endophytic fungus" OR "endophytic fungi" OR "latent fungus" OR "latent fungi" OR "systemic fungus" OR "systemic fungi" OR "internal fungi" OR "resident fungi" OR "seed-borne fungi" OR "seed-transmitted fungi" OR "dark septate endophyte" OR "dark septate fungi" OR "DSE fungi") AND (plant* OR moss* OR bryophyte* OR liverwort* OR hornwort* OR fern* OR lycophyte* OR pteridophyte* OR tree* OR forest* OR shrub* OR grass* OR graminoid* OR herb* OR crop* OR seedling* OR sapling* OR seed* OR root* OR leaf* OR foliage OR shoot* OR stem* OR twig* OR rhizome* OR thallus OR frond* OR algae OR "green alga*" OR macroalga* OR "red alga*" OR "brown alga*" OR hydrophyte* OR kelp OR seaweed* OR seagrass* OR cyanobacteria OR cyanobiont* OR photobiont* OR lichen*)) AND DOCTYPE(ar)`

-This process yielded a combined dataset of **41,154** abstracts from the three sources (WoS: 14,855; Scopus: 15,426; PubMed: 10,873).
+This process yielded a combined dataset of 41,154 abstracts from the three sources (WoS: 14,855; Scopus: 15,426; PubMed: 10,873).
 This corpus was subjected to a rigorous, multi-stage deduplication pipeline:

 1. Standardization of column names (e.g., Title, Abstract, DOI) across sources.